 —Melbourne Institute findings as reported in The Australian, 30 August 2005

-The tax subsidy to car use depends on movements in both tax deductions and FBT collections.
-The trend that can be discerned from the table is for deductions to increase strongly while FBT collections for cars and parking decline, so that the net subsidy steadily increases.
-For the 2008-09 financial year the subsidy was $7.4 billion.
+The tax subsidy to car use depends on movements in tax deductions, FBT collections and overall tax rates.
+The trend that can be discerned from the table is for deductions to increase strongly while FBT collections for cars and parking decline, so that the net subsidy would steadily increase but for the cuts in company tax rates in particular after 2009.
+For the 2015-16 financial year the estimated subsidy is $7.5 billion.

 State Fuel Subsidies – some relief for taxpayers